Short-Term Missionary Assignment

-The first day was spent visiting families in the impoverished villages of Kigali, Rwanda and hearing life transforming testimonies from men who gave testimonies of how they learned to love their wives, save money, tithe, give back to their communities, acquire land, build homes, and so much more - all in a biblical context!
-This fruitful work is the result of God’s empowering and redeeming love through World Relief (www.worldrelief.org) and their partnership with local churches.
-Their stories were incredible and so moving.
-At first, most of the women were silent and expressionless, but when I looked in the eyes of each one of them, a smile would break forth and their eyes lit up!
+The first day was spent visiting families in the impoverished villages of Kigali, and hearing life transforming testimonies from several families in the community.
+Men gave testimonies of how they learned to love their wives, save money, tithe, give back to their communities, acquire land, build homes, and so much more - all in a biblical context!
+This fruitful work is the result of God’s empowering and redeeming love through World Relief (www.worldrelief.org.
+World Relief is a philanthropic organization that partners with local churches in providing relief to the most vulnerable all over the world who are suffering from violence, poverty, and injustice.
+The stories of these men, women, and children in the village were incredibly moving.
+At first, most of the women were silent and expressionless with a hardness in their eyes as they looked at our team seated on small benches on a dirt floor in a very small house, but when I looked in the eyes of each one of them, praying that they would see and experience God’s love, a smile would break forth and their eyes lit up!
 Before parting, the women were hugging me, and wanted to have pictures taken!